2 June 2009

 The right answer?

 There is no right answer.
 One can always argue about the little differences between all thse meta models, and we do, all the time.
-We bicker about operator overloading, about whether mutliple inheritance is better than single inheritance, one the real difference between interfaces and abstract classes, about getter and setter methods (or lack thereof), about types should be first class objects or not, about what closures are, wheter to use curly-brackets or define programming structure through whitespace, and on and on and on.
+We bicker about operator overloading, about whether mutliple inheritance is better than single inheritance, one the real difference between interfaces and abstract classes, about getter and setter methods (or lack thereof), about types should be first class objects or not, about what closures are, wheter to use curly-brackets or define programming structure through whitespace, and .

 My previous post was another way of saying that we perhaps should argue less about the meta model of our language, and worry more about the reason the computer was created more than how a certain problem was solved?
 We don't have the mental capacity to juggle too much stuff around in our brains, and if the meta model is huge, our ability to focus on perhaps the important bits become less.